🎈 Quick Answer

 FAQ

 How far in advance should I plan a surprise party?
 For 15–25 guests, 3–4 weeks.
 For 30+ guests, 6 weeks minimum.
-More guests = more opportunities for a leak = more lead time needed.
+More guests means more opportunities for a leak, so more lead time is needed.

 What is the best cover story?
 One sentence, boringly believable.
 “We’re going to dinner, just us.”
 “Can you come help me carry something?”
-The simpler, the fewer details to forget or contradict.
+The simpler it is, the fewer details there are to forget or contradict.

 What if someone spoils the surprise?
-Reframe: “We couldn’t help ourselves — we love you too much.”
+Reframe it: “We couldn’t help ourselves — we love you too much.”
 The party continues.
 The love is still the point.

 Closing

-That night in Emma’s backyard, after the hugging and the tears and the cutting of the cake, I watched her husband stand in the middle of that patio looking at all the faces around him.
+After the hugging and the tears and the cutting of the cake, the guest of honor usually ends up standing in the middle of the room looking at all the faces around them.
 Not the decorations.
 Not the banner.
 Not the food.
 The faces.

 That’s the whole point.
-The balloons didn’t make him cry.
-The photo board didn’t make his shoulders drop.
-The people did.
-Everything else — the cover story, the parking strategy, the arrival signal system — was just scaffolding to get those people in that place at that time without him knowing.
+The balloons don’t make someone cry.
+The photo board doesn’t make their shoulders drop.
+The people do.
+Everything else — the cover story, the parking strategy, the arrival signal system — is just scaffolding to get those people in that place at that time without the honoree knowing.

 You don’t need to be a master planner to do this.
-You need one simple lie, a small trustworthy team, and a clear-eyed understanding of the person you’re celebrating.
-Keep the cover story boring.
-Keep the guest list manageable.
-Keep the group chat out of it entirely.
-And keep the camera pointed at their face.
+You need one simple cover story, a small trustworthy team, and a clear-eyed understanding of the person you’re celebrating.
+Keep the cover story boring, keep the guest list manageable, keep the group chat out of it entirely — and keep the camera pointed at their face.